#18 - Removing Important Files `rm -r *`

 did not remove /bin

-non-system directories from /
+other non-system directories from /

 , however it did